-28 SAILING THE COURSE
+28 SAILING THE RACE COURSE

-- A boat shall start, sail the course described in the sailing instructions and finish.
+- 28.1 A boat shall start, sail the course described in the sailing instructions and then finish.
 While doing so, she may leave on either side a mark that does not begin, bound or end the leg she is sailing.
-After finishing she need not cross the finishing line completely. - 28.2 A string representing a boat's track from the time she begins to approach the starting line from its pre-start side to start until she finishes shall, when drawn taut, - (a) pass each mark on the required side and in the correct order, - (b) touch each rounding mark, and - (c) pass between the marks of a gate from the direction of the previous mark.
+After finishing she need not cross the finishing line completely. - 28.2 A boat may correct any errors in sailing the course, provided she has not crossed the finishing line to finish.
+A string representing a boat's track from the time she begins to approach the starting line from its pre-start side to start until she finishes shall, when drawn taut,

+(a) pass each mark on the required side and in the correct order,

+(b) touch each rounding mark, and

+(c) pass between the marks of a gate from the direction of the eourse from the previous mark.